Grubleren/AlgorithmX/README.md

 Implementation of exact cover problem using Algorithm X and dancing links by Donald Knuth.

-Including Zebra riddle (FiveHouse), Pentominoes and Sudoku examples.
+Including Zebra riddle (FiveHouse), Pentominoes, Sudoku and Eight Queen examples.